sebastianbrzustowicz/E-commerce-API/README.md

-## Shop API
+## E-commerce API

-Shop API is a Java-based, server-side application created to establish communication with client and database.
+E-commerce API is a Java-based, server-side application created to establish communication with client and database.
 The application uses a MySQL database to store users and orders information.

 ## Deploy